USS Finback (SS-230): Seventh and eighth patrols

 After a major overhaul at Pearl Harbor between 12 September and 15 December 1943, Finback sailed for the South China Sea on her seventh war patrol, characterized by heavy weather, few contacts, and continuous sightings of patrol planes.
-She sank the tanker Isshin Maru (10044 tons) in a surface attack on New Year's Day 1944, after it was unable to keep up with its convoy due to a rudder malfunction.
-On 30 January, she sank a fishing trawler by surface gunfire and damaged another in a similar action the following day.
+She sank the tanker Isshin Maru (10044 tons) in a surface attack on New Year's Day 1944, after the ship was unable to keep up with her convoy due to a rudder malfunction.
+On 30 January, Finback sank a fishing trawler by surface gunfire and damaged another in a similar action the following day.

 The submarine refitted at Pearl Harbor once more between 11 February and 6 March 1944, then sailed for her eighth war patrol, off Truk in the Caroline Islands.
 Prevented from launching attacks through most of the eighth patrol because of her assignment as lifeguard for carrier air strikes on targets in the Carolines, Finback contacted a six-ship convoy on 12 April, noting three escorts.
-She attacked four of the ships before a counter-attack sent her deep.
+She attacked four of the ships before a counterattack sent her deep.
 On 16 April, while making a reconnaissance of Oroluk Atoll, she fired on a partially submerged steamer and a lookout tower on the atoll.
 Three days later, she sank one of a group of sampans, then sailed for refit at Pearl Harbor from 1 May to 30 May.

-Ninth, tenth and eleventh patrols
+Ninth, tenth, and eleventh patrols

 During her ninth war patrol, off the Palaus and west of the Marianas, Finback again served lifeguard duty as her primary mission during plane strikes covering the opening of the Marianas operation.